-There were meetings involving all the staff where a range of practice issues were discussed such as policies, administrative protocols and the appointment systems.
+There were meetings involving all the staff where a range of practice issues were discussed such as policies, administrative protocols, appointment systems.
 Minutes of the meetings were taken for those who could not attend.
-Staff told us they felt able to raise concerns and their suggestions were listened to; for example, a dental nurse suggested that the practice use a different cleaning product, the dentist agreed and the product was obtained and added to the risk register.
+Staff told us there were meetings where they felt able to raise concerns.
+Staff felt their suggestions were listened to; for example, the practice received a complaint from a parent regarding the fees that were charged for children.
+An agreement leaflet was produced; parents and guardians sign this agreement to confirm that they understand the costs involved.

-The dentists and staff had received an appraisal of their performance, these appraisals were comprehensive and covered staff's performance including their communication, complaints handling and patient information management.
+Staff received an appraisal of their performance, these appraisals were comprehensive and covered staff's performance including their communication, complaints handling and patient information management.
 Staff reported that their appraisal was useful, and helped to identify any training needs.
+We noted that staff had not received an appraisal in the past 12 months; they told us that they were planned.